conda-forge/staged-recipes/README.md

 ### 5. **Do I have to import all of my unit tests into the recipe's `test` field?**

 No, you do not.
-The main purpose of the test section to test whether this conda package was built and installed correctly not whether the upstream package contains bugs.
+The main purpose of the test section is to test whether this conda package was built and installed correctly (not whether the upstream package contains bugs).

 ### 6. **Do all of my package's dependencies have to be in conda(-forge) already?**